This is a post all about coconut oil pulling that covers what it is, the health benefits, and how to do it.

-Oil pulling is one of those methods that have been around a while but has recently come into the spotlight.
-Oil pulling, also known as “kavala” or “gundusha,” involves swishing a tablespoon of oil in your mouth for around 15 – 30 minutes.
+Oil pulling is one of those methods that have been around a while but have recently come into the spotlight.
+Oil pulling, also known as “Kavala” or “gundusha,” involves swishing a tablespoon of oil in your mouth for around 15 – 30 minutes.
 The purpose of this ancient practice is to pull out toxins in your body, improving overall health.

 10 Benefits of Coconut Oil Pulling (Swishing Oil in Your Mouth) – Why I Swish with Coconut Oil in the Morning

 Here are some of the common ideas about the benefits of Coconut Oil Pulling.
 Then, I’ll tell you why I swish with coconut oil most mornings.

 - Oil pulling is thought to remove toxins in the body and improve overall health.

 - Swishing with coconut oil whitens teeth, improves morning breath, and improves oral health.
 In some studies, oil pulling reduces Streptococcus Mutans bacteria, a significant contributor to tooth decay.